uber-java/tally/DEVELOPER.md

 ./gradlew runJmhTests
 ```

-By default, the benchmark test results are writen to `benchmark-tests.txt`.
+By default, the benchmark test results are written to `benchmark-tests.txt`.
-Use `output` input parameter to configure the output path.
+Use the `output` input parameter to configure the output path.
 E.g. the following command will run the benchmark tests for `tally-prometheus` sub-project and store
 the results to `custom/path/result.txt`.
 ```bash
 ./gradlew :tally-prometheus:runJmhTests -Poutput="custom/path/result.txt"
 ```

 By default, the build does *not* compile Thrift files to generate sources.
 If you make changes to Thrift files and need
 regenerate sources, make sure you have thrift 0.9.x installed and build with the `genThrift` property set, e.g.